 Aoraki / Mt Cook is New Zealand's highest peak and possibly the most picturesque part of the country.
-Experience this beauty on foot wandering the easy Hooker Valley Track, enjoy a birds eye view of the area from the air or take to the surrounding turquoise waters by boat.
+Experience this beauty on foot wandering the easy Hooker Valley Track, enjoy a birds-eye view from the air or take to the surrounding turquoise waters by boat.
 While you are here, don't miss a visit to the Mt John Observatory where you will witness the clear and vast starlit skies of the world's largest Dark Sky Reserve.
 Day or night, from up close to views across the water, this mountain takes our top spot for South Island experiences.

 Soaking in pure mountain water heated to perfection as you sip on local wines and enjoy the view, what could be better?
-From your very own sanctuary tucked away in the tussocks with daytime views across a small lake to the mountain ranges or enjoy an evening sunset then lay back and breathe in the magic starscape of the Milky Way above you, Omarama is the perfect place to relax and refresh yourself for the adventures to come.
+From your very own sanctuary tucked away in the tussocks, enjoy the daytime views across a small lake to the mountain ranges or experience an evening sunset and breathe in the magic starscape of the Milky Way above you.
+Omarama is the perfect place to relax and refresh yourself for the adventures to come.

 Fiordland is, for many, the most memorable place in New Zealand.
 The Fiordland National Park, an UNESCO World Heritage site, features the majestic Milford and Doubtful Sounds which you can experience by boat, air or on foot.
 But be warned, you will stop every 5 minutes to photograph this stunning area.
 Fiordland National Park is best accessed through picturesque town of Te Anau.